Ethan88/VMF/Fund Composition.md

 # Fund Composition

 From an investor perspective, the purpose of a VMF fund is to serve as a high-return safe haven.
 VMF structure is loosely modeled on the IMF’s [Special Drawing Rights](https://en.wikipedia.org/wiki/Special_drawing_rights) basket, but modified to suit a different purpose: stable appreciation, rather than just stability.
 This creates many of the benefits of the Petrodollar (debts shrink; savings grow) without the (quantitative) inflation and subsequent price inflation in the small business arena.
-This fund architecture is codified entirely in open source software; blockchain-powered transparency is what makes this whole thing work.
+This fund architecture is codified entirely in open source software; transparency in all ways is what makes this whole thing work, hence the blockchain (with immutability as a backstop).

 ### Actively Managed Tier (A-Tier) is fully redeemable for USD after 7 years; transferable.